Big Brother (British TV series) series 4: Promotion controversy

-To promote the series, a large 210 ft hill figure of the eye logo was painted on the top of White Horse Hill, Oxfordshire, right above the famous Uffington White Horse, believed to be around 3,000 years old.
+To promote the series, a large 210ft hill figure of the eye logo was painted on the top of White Horse Hill, Oxfordshire, right above the famous Uffington White Horse, believed to be around 3,000 years old.
 The eye first appeared on 1 May 2003 and was created by seven circlemakers.
 Although permission for the figure's construction was agreed to by The National Trust, the figure angered local residents.
 It was washed off the day after completion.

 This figure was one of several examples of the eye being presented as a geoglyph to promote the fourth series.
 Others included another hill figure, approximately half the size of that at Uffington, being placed next to Urquhart Castle, Loch Ness, Scotland, which appeared from 3–5 May, alongside a crop circle in a secret location in Southern England and as a depiction on a beach in Kidwelly, Wales.